We love food garnishing, making each dish or drink special with tasty, edible decor (here’s a basic book to start with).

 WHAT IS FINE CHAMPAGNE COGNAC

-More confusion: It has nothing to do with wine-producing region of Champagne.
+More confusion: It has nothing to do with the wine-producing region of Champagne.

 There are six different districts (called cru in French) within Cognac.
 Each has been graded by the government according to the quality of the grapes and Cognac produced there.
 The best district is Grande Champagne, followed by Petite Champagne, Borderies, Fins Bois, Bons Bois and Bois Ordinaires.